HDR & More Immersive Sound Is Our Future

 I thought about making the first part of this series a deep dive on those terms, but seeing how Patrick has been perfecting a presentation on all these new terms & acronyms over the past year, we decided that it’d be best to keep this series focused on the Dolby Vision workflow and not litter it with definitions.

-Patrick will soon be publishing an article(s) demystifying a lot of the new vocabulary associated with HDR and Dolby Vision workflows.
+Patrick will publish an Insight demystifying a lot of the new vocabulary associated with HDR and Dolby Vision workflows.
 Once available, I’ll be sure to link back to that information.

 What is Dolby Vision?